eventespresso/event-espresso-core/docs/C--REST-API/rest-api-changelog.md

 ## 4.9.38
 - Added support for `POST`ing, `PUT`ing, and `DELETE`ing EE4 model data
-- JSON entities with properties containing PHP objects are REMOVED entirely from responses.
+- PHP objects in JSON responses are replaced with JSON objects with properties "error_code" and "error_message"
 - Serialized data is no longer accepted when querying

 ## 4.9.18